AvianNetwork/Avian/doc/rip-25.md

 keypair; the derivation is independent of how randomness is drawn.

 The versioned domain-separation tag (`.../v1`) makes the derivation explicit and lets any future change be unambiguous (`.../v2`).
-The mapping is pinned by the known-answer vector below and by `derivation_known_answer_vector` in `src/test/pqkey_tests.cpp`, so it cannot drift silently across a liboqs upgrade or a change to the tag.
+The mapping is pinned by the known-answer vector below, by `derivation_known_answer_vector` in `src/test/pqkey_tests.cpp`, and by the full-chain vectors in `src/test/data/rip25_vectors.json` (seed → pubkey → witness program → address → unsigned tx → sighash → signature → final tx), so it cannot drift silently across a liboqs upgrade or a change to the tag.

 Implementation: `src/crypto/mldsa.cpp` `KeyGenFromSeed` computes `xi` and runs FIPS-204 `KeyGen_internal(xi)` through liboqs's single seeded-keygen entry point